 The EU-U.S. Privacy Shield

 The EU-U.S. Privacy Shield Framework was established by the U.S. Department of Commerce and the European Commission to provide companies on both sides of the Atlantic with a mechanism to comply with EU data protection requirements when transferring personal data from the European Union to the United States in support of transatlantic commerce.
-On July 16, 2020, the Court of Justice of the European Union (CJEU) issued a judgment declaring as “invalid” the European Commission’s Decision (EU) 2016/1250 of July 12, 2016 on the adequacy of the protection provided by the EU-U.S. Privacy Shield.
+On July 16, 2020, the Court of Justice of the European Union issued a judgment declaring as invalid the European Commission’s Decision (EU) 2016/1250 of July 12, 2016, on the adequacy of the protection provided by the EU-U.S. Privacy Shield.
 As a result of that decision, the EU-U.S. Privacy Shield Framework is no longer a valid mechanism to comply with EU data protection requirements when transferring personal data from the European Union to the United States.
 This decision does not relieve participants in the EU-U.S. Privacy Shield of their obligations under the Privacy Shield Framework.
 For more information, consult the website of the U.S. Department of Commerce, Privacy Shield Framework.

 Joint ventures and licensing agreements are common in Sweden.
 There is no requirement to register licensing agreements and there are no government restrictions on remittance of royalties or fees.
 A joint venture or a licensing agreement itself is not a legal entity.
 A legal form of business must be formed to pursue the project.

 International and local express delivery companies offer reliable courier services in Sweden.
 There are numerous express delivery firms operating in Sweden such as DHL, FedEx, UPS and PostNord, among others.
 When goods are imported to Sweden from outside the EU, they must be reported to Swedish Customs.
 All such items are subject to VAT but charges such as customs duties and administrative fees can also be applied.
 Information about which charges apply as well as import restrictions, can be found on the Swedish Customs website.
-Shipments of low value are addressed here.
+See information on Shipments of low value.
 The courier companies perform the required customs procedures, releasing the package when all costs have been paid.

 Product safety testing and certification is mandatory for the EU market.
 U.S. manufacturers and sellers of goods have to perform due diligence in accordance with mandatory EU legislation prior to exporting.